vijganji99/strada-DE-Infra/README.md

-# NOTE: I did not use LLM , as I did work on a similar request rcently for our Infrastructure at current Org, so basically have some idea over this question .
+### NOTE: I am not a full time Data Engineer .
+I did not use LLM , as I did work on a similar request rcently for our Infrastructure at current Org, so basically have some idea over this question .
  # Azure Platform Side set up for STRADA team (using Azure Terraform)

     	a.
 Creation of VNET & Subnets for Azure data Factory, Azure Data Bricks , Storage Account